iterative/dvc.org/content/docs/start/experiments.md

 <details>

-### 💡 Expand to see what this command does.
+### 💡 Expand to see what happens under the hood.

-`dvc exp apply` is similar to `dvc checkout` but it works with experiments.
-DVC tracks everything in the pipeline for each experiment (parameters, metrics, dependencies, and outputs) and can later retrieve it as needed.
+`dvc exp apply` is similar to `dvc checkout`, but works with experiments instead.
+DVC tracks everything in the pipeline for each experiment (parameters, metrics, dependencies, and outputs) and can later retrieve them as needed.

 Check that `scores.json` reflects the metrics in the table above: